 A Gripping Problem

 For example, the grip is essentially non-existent for a guy with larger hands.
+It's better suited for small hands, making it the best 380 pistol for ladies.

 As you can clearly see from the accompanying image, you don't get much to hold onto, even with the magazine loaded.